paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 In principle, {term}`systematic failures <Systematic failure>` may be introduced at any level.
 This holds especially for design and manufacturing errors, which may result from weaknesses in the design or manufacturing of parts, equipment, {term}`interface <Interface>`s or the overall system.
 At spacecraft level, operation mistakes and software errors come into play.
 It should be noted that the level at which a failure is observed may be different due to failure propagation processes.

-It is also noteworthy that in some situations the {term}`systematic failures <Systematic failure>` occur in a complex failure scenario, e.g. a {term}`random failure <Random failure>` at equipment level may lead to the loss of the satellite through failure propagation when the FDIR function is not designed appropriately (e.g. no segregation between nominal channel and redundant one).
+It is also noteworthy that in some situations the {term}`systematic failures <Systematic failure>` occur in a complex failure scenario, e.g. a {term}`random failure <Random failure>` at equipment level may lead to the loss of the satellite through failure propagation when the {term}`FDIR` function is not designed appropriately (e.g. no segregation between nominal channel and redundant one).

 (syst_4_9_3)=
 ## Data sources and methods